saltastro/saltapi/specs/salt-api.rst

 Submitting Proposal Testing
 ***************************

-Submitting proposal requires data params that includes:
+Submitting proposal requires data param of a zip_file

-* (username, password, zip_file)

-These data params are used in a post request as the payload for the proposal submission.
+This data param is used in a post request as the payload for the proposal submission.

-When submitting a proposal, first and foremost, a user must be authenticated and authorized.
-Also, submitting a proposal requires that the proposal must be a zip file.
-Furthermore, only one proposal can be submitted at a time.

-Assuming that the authentication and authorization tests are performed separately.

 The following tests, focusing on submitting proposal only, must be performed to ensure that the proposal submission functions as intended

-* There is only one selected file for submission.
-* The file selected is a zip file.
-* There is no error in the selected file.
-* If the post request do not succeed:
+* **If the post request succeed:**

-  1. A response error message is returned.
+  1. The success response message is returned: "200 OK"

-* If the post request succeed:

-  1. The response headers location showing the newly proposal's url or endpoint.
+  2. The response headers location contains the newly created proposal's url or endpoint.

-  2. The response data contains a proposal code of the newly created proposal.
+  3. The response data contains a proposal code of the newly created proposal.

+* **If the post request do not succeed:**

+  1. If multiple proposal files submitted, an error message is returned: "400 BAD REQUEST"

+  2. If the proposal file is not a zip file, an error message is returned: "415 UNSUPPORTED MEDIA TYPE"

+  3. If the user is not authenticated, an error message is returned: "401 UNAUTHORIZED"

+  4. If the user is not authorized, an error message is returned: "403 FORBIDDEN"

+* **Functionality Tests:**

+  1. The request method is a POST method

+  2. The request method is requested with the correct data

 ****************************